Shadow of the Colossus: Plot

 An aspect of Wander's mission that is unknown to him is that the colossi contain portions of Dormin's own essence, scattered long ago to render the entity powerless.
 As Wander kills each colossus, a released fragment of Dormin enters his body.
 Over time, the signs of Wander's deterioration from the gathered essence start to appear: his skin becomes paler, his hair darker, and his face is increasingly covered by dark veins.
 The outcome of the battle with the twelfth colossus leads to a reveal of a group of warriors that has been pursuing Wander, led by Emon.
-Urged to hurry with his task by Dormin, Wander soon heads off to defeat the sixteenth and final colossus.
+Urged to hurry with his task by Dormin, Wander soon heads off to defeat the sixteenth and final colossus, the largest upright colossus.
 On the way to this confrontation, he rides horseback across a long bridge which begins to collapse as he is halfway across, but Agro manages to throw Wander over to the other side before falling into the distant river below.

 Soon after, Wander goes on to defeat the final colossus as Emon's company arrives in the Shrine of Worship to witness the last temple idol crumble.
-Wander appears back in the temple soon after, the signs of his corruption readily apparent: his skin is pallid, his eyes glow silver, and a pair of tiny horns have sprouted from his head.
-Emon recognizes him as a transgressor who, in an event that occurred before Wander's journey to the forbidden land, stole the ancient sword with which he killed the colossi.
+Wander appears back in the temple soon after, the signs of his corruption readily apparent: his skin is pallid, his eyes glow silver, and a pair of short horns have sprouted from his head.
+Emon condemns Wander for stealing the Ancient Sword and trespassing into the Forbidden Lands and for using the "forbidden" spell(likely referring to his killing of the colossi).
 Emon orders his warriors to kill the "possessed" man as he approaches Mono and finally falls once stabbed through the heart by one of Emon's men.
 However, a newly whole Dormin takes control of Wander's body and transforms into a shadowy giant.
-While his men flee, Lord Emon casts the ancient sword into a small pool at the back of the temple's hall to evoke a whirlwind of light.
+While his men flee, Lord Emon casts the Ancient Sword into a pool at the back of the temple's hall to evoke a whirlwind of light.
 The supernatural vortex consumes Dormin and Wander, which seals Dormin within the temple once again.
 As Emon and his warriors escape, the bridge that leads to the temple collapses behind them, and its destruction forever isolates the forbidden land from the rest of the world.
 Although he has condemned Wander for his actions prior to their encounter, Emon expresses hope that Wander may be able to atone for his crimes one day should he have survived.

 Back in the temple, Mono awakens and finds Agro limping into the temple with an injured hind leg.
-Mono follows Agro to the pool into which Wander and Dormin were pulled by Emon's spell, where she finds a male infant with tiny horns on his head.
+Mono follows Agro to the pool into which Wander and Dormin were pulled by Emon's spell, where she finds a male infant with short horns on his head.
 Mono takes the child with her, following the horse to higher levels of the Shrine of Worship, and arrives at a secret garden within the shrine as the game ends.